 The purpose of tracking the activity is to better understand the email flow of our subscribers and to measure the effectiveness of ads.
 For this reason our Conversion Beacons are tied to personally identifiable information (email address).

-When you book your travel or join aircanada.com, the fact of your doing so provides Air Canada with your implied consent to use your information to fulfill your request.
+When you book your travel or join aircanada.com, you provide Air Canada with your implied consent to use your information to fulfill your request.

 Air Canada will limit the collection of personal information to that which is necessary to fulfill the purpose for which it was collected.

-Customers who do not wish to be contacted for research or survey purposes should advise Air Canada's Privacy Office.
+Customers who do not wish to be contacted for research, marketing or survey purposes should advise Air Canada's Privacy Office.